 Although small, the southern town Pompei and its two-platform train station, is the gateway to some of the most famous ruins in the world.

 The train station that serves the ruins is also one of the stations that serves the city, and it’s called Pompei Scavi-Villa dei Misteri.
 The Pompei station is on the Circumvesuviana line that runs from Naples to Sorrento, and it’s a very short walk from the station to the entrance of the Pompeii site.

 There are two platforms at the Pompei station, one for each direction of trains.
-One platform is for trains traveling from Naples to Sorrento, the other is for trains going the opposite direction.
+One platform is for trains traveling from Naples to Sorrento, the other is for trains going in the opposite direction.
 The station was opened in 1932.

-The Pompei Scavi-Villa dei Misteri station is very small, though there is a bar, and an information desk, and restrooms available.
+The Pompei Scavi-Villa dei Misteri station is very small, though there is a bar, an information desk, and restrooms available for passengers.
 Both platforms are wheelchair-accessible.
 There is no luggage storage available at this station.
 There are a number of sit-down restaurants nearby to cater to the Pompeii tourists, though most are rather overpriced.

 Hotels in Pompei